Blogs & News

 The power for the Commission to set aside, amend or vary a contract made between a principal and an independent contract is a broad and significant power.
 For those who can remember back, there’s a clear parallel between these provisions and those of the unfair contract provisions within the NSW Industrial Relations Act.
 Whether the Commission’s application of its new powers will yield similar outcomes to those of the NSW unfair contracts jurisdiction of the late 90’s and early 00’s is yet to be seen, but there’s a few things that we should keep in mind, a few things we should be doing now to manage the risks.

 Firstly, a “contractor high income threshold” will be set.
 Contractors earning above the threshold will not be able to access the provisions.
-The threshold is not yet known, but will be published in the coming month.
+The threshold is not yet known but will be published in the coming month.

 Secondly, as with most applications, the practical reality is likely to be that contractors will typically only make an application when things have soured, or their expectations have not been met.
 Where the character of the relationship was favoured by the principal more than the contractor, the risk of things souring will typically be higher.